Certificate in Management Studies

 A minimum of 6 TRU credits (distance or on-campus)

-30 credits total, with a GPA of 2.00 (a trade of C-) or higher in all courses required to complete this credential, as follows:
+Thirty credits total, with a GPA of 2.00 (a grade of C-) or higher in all courses required to complete this credential, as follows:

 Core Knowledge Requirements (12 credits)

 Other similar courses are considered on an individual basis.

 Elective Requirements (18 credits)